-- Special consideration will be given to articles which are of original design.
-1 - 2.
-Attach a note explaining the original design. - 4-H/FFA/HYA'ers may exhibit up to ten items in this department.
-3. - 4 Items will be judged on Monday morning of fair week.
+- 1. Special consideration will be given to articles which are of original design. - 2.
+Attach a note explaining the original design. - 3.
+Exhibitors may enter up to 10 items, - 4.
+Items will be judged on Monday morning of fair week.

-- 2300 Crochet: An article including felted items. - 2301 Knitting: An article made either by hand or by knitting machine, including felted items. - 2302 Needle Arts: An article created by hand using any of the following techniques: (a) embroidery and cross-stitch: (b) needlepoint: (c) candle wicking: (d) crewel: (e) lacework; and/or (f) applique. - 2303 Patchwork and Quilting: An article - 2304 Rug Making- A rug.
+- 2300 Crochet: An article including felted items. - 2301 Knitting: An article made either by hand or by knitting machine, including felted items. - 2302 Needle Arts: An article created by hand using any of the following techniques: (a) embroidery and cross-stitch; (b) needlepoint; (c) candle wicking; (d) crewel; (e) lacework; and/or (f) applique. - 2303 Patchwork and Quilting: An article - 2304 Rug Making- A rug.
 Acceptable techniques- braiding, latch work, tying, floor cloth.
-Finished Product should be an item that would be used in a home. - Spinning- A skein- minimum 10 yards in length.
-2305 - 2306 Weaving- A woven article.
+Finished Product should be an item that would be used in a home. - 2305 Spinning- A skein- minimum 10 yards in length. - 2306 Weaving- A woven article.
 Members should attach information about the type of loom or process used. - 2307 Ethnic Fiber Arts- An article.
 This is defined as a Fiber Art technique that is associated with a specific country or culture.
 It is a practical skill that was developed to provide basic family needs such as apparel, home furnishings or decorations.
-It is also defined as a method that has been maintained throughout history and passed on to others, often by observation and by example, such as batik.
-Swedish Huck towel weaving mud cloth, bobbin weaving, tatting, etc. Members should attach information on the history of the ethnic fiber art, where it was used, by whom, how it was used, short description of the technique, etc. - Macramé- An article.
-2308 - 2309 Fiber Arts Educational Notebook- Share with others what you learned in this project about a particular Fiber Art.
+It is also defined as a method that has been maintained throughout history and passed on to others, often by observation and by example, such as batik, Swedish Huck towel weaving mud cloth, bobbin weaving, tatting, etc. Members should attach information on the history of the ethnic fiber art, where it was used, by whom, how it was used, short description of the technique, etc. - 2308 Macramé- An article. - Fiber Arts Educational Notebook- Share with others what you learned in this project about a particular Fiber Art.
 Exhibits should be in the form of a notebook or binder.
 The notebook should include a narrative section describing the fiber art.
 It should include a clear description of the project, technique, budget, supplies, goals, accomplishments, successes, failures, and future plans.
 It may include samples, techniques, how-to, photographs, of completed projects, or other ways of educating others about fiber arts.
 NOTE: A collection of brochures, web pages, patterns, record book forms, etc. does not constitute an educational notebook.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Name, local unit and fiber art covered must be clearly marked in the notebook.

-Department Y 4-H/FFA/HYA Exhibits Division Y15 Food & Nutrition
+Department Y 4-H/FFA/HYA Division Y15 Food & Nutrition

-Superintendent: Amber Reeves Committee: PREMIUMS For all classes unless stated otherwise PURPLE - \$1.75 BLUE - \$1.25 RED - \$1.00 WHITE - \$0.75
+Superintendent: Amber Reeves Committee:

+PREMIUMS For all classes unless stated otherwise PURPLE - \$1.75 BLUE - \$1.25 RED - \$1.00 WHITE - \$0.75

-All food entries will be judged on a conference system, with 4-H/FFA/HYA'er meeting with judge at the time the exhibit is evaluated.
-This judging will be held on Monday, July 15^h, beginning at 12:00 PM in the 4-H Building, and ending at 2:30 PM.
-Photos will be taken of 4-H/FFA/HYA'er with their food exhibit.
+All food entries will be judged on a conference system, with exhibitor meeting with judge at the time the exhibit is evaluated.
+This judging will be held on Monday, July 7^h , beginning at 12:00 PM in the 4-H Building, and ending at 2:30 PM.
+Photos will be taken of

+4-H/FFA/HYA'er with their food exhibit.